rghorpade/cordite-template/README.md

 # Cordite Template

-Welcome to the Cordite template.
-This is a template that uses Cordfrom to spin up a local network of nodes with Cordite installed.
+A template that uses Cordfrom to spin up a local network of nodes with Cordite installed.

 ## Instructions